BrunoCombal/data_graphs/README.md

 Data graphs
 =======

-A series of graphs to represent scientific data for the web.
+Exemple of graphs to represent scientific data for the web.

 see wiki page:
 https://github.com/BrunoCombal/data_graphs/wiki